mmaksi/crwnshop/README.md

 # Crwn Shop
 ## Features
-- React
+- React & TypeScript
 - React Router
-- Redux
+- Redux with TypeScript
 - Redux Thunk
 - Redux Saga
 - Firebase & Firestore
 - Stripe API
 - Styled Components
 - GraphQL
-- TypeScript

 This is an e-commerce React web app that handles user authentication with the ability to show products of multiple categories, adding them to the cart with a checkout page to add/remove cart items before submitting the purchase order using Stripe API.
 [See Live](https://ecomclothing.netlify.app/)